Bisnu9/Flexible-form-layout/README.md

 ## Flexible Navigation Menu

 ###  Description
-Flexible Navigation Menu is a versatile and responsive navigation menu component designed to enhance user experience with smooth transitions and dynamic dropdown submenus.
-Built using CSS transitions and transforms, this menu adapts to various screen sizes and provides a sleek interface for navigating through sections of your website.
+Flexible Form Layout is a modern, responsive form layout component designed with Flexbox.
+This layout adapts seamlessly to various screen sizes and orientations, providing an optimal user experience across devices.
+It supports multiple columns, making it easy to create complex forms with a clean, organized appearance.

 # Features
-Responsive Design: Adapts to different screen sizes, ensuring usability across devices.<br>
+Responsive Design: Adapts to different screen sizes using Flexbox.
-Smooth Transitions: Utilizes CSS transitions for fluid animation effects.<br>
+Multi-Column Layout: Easily create forms with multiple columns for better organization.
-Dropdown Submenus: Easily configurable submenus that expand and collapse on hover or click.<br>
+Flexibility: Adjust column widths and form element alignment through CSS.
-Customizable Styles: Modify appearance using CSS variables and styles.<br>
+User-Friendly: Ensures a clean and intuitive form experience on all devices.
-Accessibility: Keyboard navigable and screen reader friendly.<br>
+Customizable Styles: Modify appearance and layout through CSS.